radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ---
 type: docs
 title: "How To: TLS termination with cert-manager and Let's Encrypt"
-linkTitle: "How-To: TLS termination with cert-manager"
+linkTitle: "How-To: TLS with cert-manager"
 description: "Learn about how to use Radius to deploy HTTPS-enabled application with a TLS certificate"
 weight: 900
-slug: 'tls-termination-cert-manager'
+slug: 'tls-cert-manager'
 categories: "How-To"
 tags: ["https"]
 ---

-This guide will show you:

-- How to integrate Radius with cert-manager and Let's Encrypt in order to enable HTTPS for your app
+This guide will show you how to integrate Radius with cert-manager and Let's Encrypt to enable HTTPS for your application.

 ## Prerequisites